4GeeksAcademy/python-beginner-programming-exercises/exercises/18-Random-Colors-Loop/README.md

 (only ONE color PER student)

-1. Change the function "**get_allStudentColors**" so it returns an array of 10 colors, with each item in the array representing the color assigned to each student.
+1. Change the function "**get_allStudentColors**" so it returns an list of 10 colors, with each item in the list representing the color assigned to each student.

 ## 💡 Hint: